gbmhunter/blog/content/pages/programming/virtual-machines-and-containers/virtual-box/_index.md

-{{< figure src="/images/programming-linux/gedit-save-to-shared-virtual-box-folder-text-file-busy-error.png" caption="The workaround, to enable the 'Save Backup Copy' option in the preferences, and hit the save button twice." caption-position="bottom" width="800px" >}}
+{{< figure src="/images/programming-linux/gedit-save-to-shared-virtual-box-folder-text-file-busy-error.png" caption="The workaround, to enable the 'Save Backup Copy' option in the preferences, and hit the save button twice."  width="800px" >}}